croninjohn/code_examples/README.md

 These files are code I wrote for my previous position as a Data Engineer, creating Tableau dashboards displaying usage and engagement data for the frequent national conferences of a large professional society for scientists.

+I can provide images of the dashboards I produced upon request.

 This repo contains code samples in both Python and SQL.
 Together these sets of code represent just a few of the dozen or more scripts or so that I would write (across both SQL and Python) for a single conference.

 **PYTHON**